Oxymax-CLAMS

 The metabolic cage housing system is designed for high-density lab environments:

-- Architecture: Wire and Tube-Free design for increased mobility and reduced human error during setup.
+- Wire & Tube-Free: Designed for increased mobility and reduced human error during setup.

 - Cage Density: Compact footprint allows 25% more cages per rack or incubator than legacy models.